uswds/uswds-site/pages/performance/glossary.md

 <a name="render-start"></a>
 ### Render start

 Render start is the time from the first byte to when the browser draws the first pixel on the screen.
 It is a synthetic metric, as there’s no way to get the metric from the browser itself.
 It is closely related to first paint, although is more accurate the first paint due to it being accurately calculated through visual cues.
 It is also harder to test than first paint as required screen capturing.
+See [webpagetest discussion](https://www.webpagetest.org/forums/showthread.php?tid=13265) for more.

 Render start tells how long it takes for blocking scripts, style sheets or processes to complete before the browser can start rendering the page.
 It will point to problems in the request pipeline, such as not deferring or placing JavaScripts to the end of the document or having too many CSS resources requested up front.
-It’s generally inferior to the more complete picture metrics, such as speed index and first meaningful paint [https://www.webpagetest.org/forums/showthread.php?tid=13265].
+It’s generally inferior to the more complete picture metrics, such as speed index and first meaningful paint.

 #### Pros